maestrogerardo/configs/README.md

 # configs
-Some config files I want to share across my machines (or so).
+Some config files I want to share across my several machines (or so).